-To help make your life easier, here’s our 7-step guide to effective business editing:
+Make your life easier with our 7-steps to effective business editing:

 - What’s the relevance?
-Who is your audience, why should they read what you’ve written and how do you hope they will feel at the end?
+Who is your audience, why should they read your writing and how do you want them to feel at the end?

 - Look at the big picture.
-Instead of editing details, look at the piece of writing as a whole – better still, read it aloud.
-This is where you check for structure, flow and tone of voice.
-Essentially, ensure the narrative makes sense: is it logical and rational, and does it fit with your brand.
+Before editing details, read the whole piece aloud.
+Check for structure, flow and tone of voice.
+Ensure the narrative makes sense: is it logical and does it fit with your brand.

 - Look again – and think again.
 Is the content right for your audience – is it what they want to know?
-Are you trying to tell them too much (a common mistake) or have you missed out a crucial bit of information?
+Are you telling them too much (a common mistake) or are you missing crucial information?

 - Edit for correctness.
 This is when you check the grammar, spelling and punctuation ruthlessly.
 Use your grammar and spell-checker but don’t rely on it, after all: “Money spilling and grimmer chequers see northern wring with these sentence.”
 Also check any hyperlinks to ensure they work.

 - Proofread carefully.
-Remember: don’t just read your piece on-screen; print it and read it aloud.
-If possible, ask a colleague to read it too.
-Your copy should sound natural to a native English speaker.
-If you can’t print it, try changing the typeface on screen.
-Sometimes just looking at your words in a different font will help you spot mistakes.
-Double-check for logic, flow, emphasis, tone, and computer as well as human errors.
+Don’t just read your copy on-screen; print it out and read it aloud.
+If possible, ask someone you trust to read it too.
+It should sound natural to a native English speaker.
+Check again for logic, flow, emphasis, tone, and, of course, errors.

 “Good writing indicates an organised mind capable of arranging information systematically and helping (not making) other people understand things.
 It spills over into code, personal communications, instant messaging, and even such ideas as professionalism and reliability.”